This post is also available in: Français (French)

 “If you want to wear your glasses all the time without having to take them on and off, try progressive glasses.”

 “Yes, all glasses have an average adjustment period between two to three days except progressive glasses may take up to two weeks,” Chua says.
 “When used correctly, most people adjust to reading glasses within two to three days.”

 Choose reading glasses that make you feel comfortable and confident!
 Take advantage of our wide range of glasses frames that are fashionable, stylish, and designed for your lifestyle.
 Easily transform them into a pair of readers customized to the power that your eyes need at a closer range.

 For the best vision and ease of use, don’t forget to include an anti-reflective coating or upgrade to our C Shield coating.
-If you spend lots of time reading on your tablet, consider BlueReflect™ lenses for your readers to filter some of the artificial blue light emitted from your tablet’s screen.
+If you spend lots of time working or relaxing, consider BlueReflect™ lenses for your readers.

 - Do you need computer glasses?